dmitrievanthony/ignite/modules/ml/python/docs/readme.rst

 What is it
 ----------

-This is Apache Ignite ML client library, written in Python 3, abbreviated as *ignite_ml*.
+This is GridGain ML client library, written in Python 3, abbreviated as *ggml*.

-`Apache Ignite`_ is a memory-centric distributed database, caching, and processing platform for transactional, analytical, and streaming workloads delivering in-memory speeds at petabyte scale.
+`GridGain`_ is a memory-centric distributed database, caching, and processing platform for transactional, analytical, and streaming workloads delivering in-memory speeds at petabyte scale.

-Ignite ML client library provides user applications the ability to work with Ignite ML functionality using `Py4J`_ as an integration mechanism.
+GridGain ML client library provides user applications the ability to work with GridGain ML functionality using `Py4J`_ as an integration mechanism.

 Prerequisites
 -------------